Timeline

 2011

-The Lathe VIII, number 5 (edition of 8), which was also acquired by the Victoria & Albert Museum was put to auction at Phillips the Pury & Company (nowadays Phillips) and managed to sell for a remarkable amount.
+The Lathe VIII, number 5 (edition of 8), which was also acquired by the Victoria and Albert Museum was put to auction at Phillips the Pury and Company (nowadays Phillips) and managed to sell for a remarkable amount.

 2012

-would go on the sides and the Lathe I in the middle of an entrance hall.
-Absolutely fabulous – unfortunately no images of the place.
+The two banquettes would go on the sides and the Lathe I in the middle of an entrance hall.
+Absolutely fabulous but unfortunately no images of the place.
 Other commission of the same piece is a Dior version in aluminium with various silver shades and a rose pattern embroidered to pay tribute to one of the icons of Dior.
 This was commissioned by Peter Marino.

 2015

-Solo show with Carpenters Workshop Gallery.
+Second Solo show with Carpenters Workshop Gallery!
 The show was called “Vanishing Point”.
-My firstborn a year before had an overpowering influence.
-The concept of birth was implemented in my works, through witnessing something special coming from nothing.
-Out of these ideas pieces are born as Fibonacci and Vanishing Point sitters.
+My firstborn a year before had an overpowering influence to my work.
+I was dedicated to implement this experience of witnessing life, seemingly coming from nowhere.
+Out of these ideas pieces are born as Fibonacci and the Vanishing Point sitters.
 We showed the pieces first in the Paris gallery.

-Next to that I had my atelier in Mitri Mori, in the suburb of Paris by CWG where all the pieces for the solo show were built alongside with productions in various bronze foundries and of course my favourite upholsterer Karin.
+Next to that I had my atelier in Mitri Mori, in the suburb of Paris, concurrently a storage of CWG, where all the pieces for the solo show were built alongside the productions at various bronze foundries all over Europe, and of course my favourite and best Dutch upholsterer, Karin.

 2016

 Over these couple of years I’ve been working on commissions for Peter Marino on behalf of Dior.
-The Lathe tables resides in the flagship stores in London (above in Selfridges), Barcelona, Beijing and Washington D.C.
+The Lathe tables resides in the flagship stores in London (Selfridges), Barcelona, Beijing and Washington D.C.

-A solo show with CWG for the first time in the U.S. It was on the Fifth Avenue where CWG opened a new venue, on the top floor of the Takashimaya building.
+Later this year we held a solo show with CWG, for the first time in the U.S. It was on Fifth Avenue Manhattan, New York where CWG opened a new gallery space on the top floor of the Takashimaya building.
 The late master Wendell Castle came to see my show, what an honour!

 2018

-David Gill and Francis Sultana commissioned me to design 2 banquettes for their private residence.
-A dream comes true!
+David Gill and Francis Sultana commissioned me to design two banquettes for their private residence.
+A wish become reality!
 It was the starting point of a great relationship and it moved naturally to the representation by the respectable David Gill gallery.
-It was also the year of executing my first series of
+It was also the year of executing my first series of glass chandeliers called Mathematician.

-glass chandeliers called Mathematician, working with the best maestro glassblowers in the business, on Murano Island: Berengo Studio.
+Another wish, working with the best maestro glassblowers in the business based on Murano Island, Berengo Studio.
 Adriano gave the go-ahead of making a bold chandelier with a length of 4 metres.
 The piece was first shown at the 2018 ”Glass to Glass “exhibition on Murano and is available in the catalogue of David Gill Gallery.

 2019